bseverns/bseverns.github.io/PRIVACY_ETHICS.md

 ## 0. Plain‑Language Summary (TL;DR)
 - **Dignity over data.** I only collect what’s needed to make a thing work, and only *with explicit, informed consent*.
 - **Local first, deletion by default.** Process on‑device when possible.
 Store as little as possible.
 “Delete now” is always one click away.
 - **Open by design, not exploitative.** Code and documentation prefer free/libre licenses.
-Sharing knowledge is not a license to extract people.
+Sharing knowledge is not a license to extract from people.
 - **Care for minors and communities.** Extra protections for youth.
-Harm prevention beats novelty.
+Harm prevention beats novelty and helps the future.
 - **Transparent practice.** I publish an assumption ledger, data‑flows, known risks, and change logs.
 - **Accountable and reversible.** Consent can be revoked, data can be erased, decisions can be appealed.

 ---

 ## 1. North Star
-I build tools, scenes, and learning environments where **other people create**.
+I build tools, scenes, and learning environments where **other people finish the creation**.
 My ethics follow that purpose: **reduce harm, increase agency, share knowledge,** and design systems that **support equitable participation**.
 I align with the **free software movement**—*free as in freedom to study, modify, share, and use*—and I operate in the spirit of **Kent’s 10 rules** as a craft ethos of clarity, humility, and responsibility in making.

 ---

 ## 2. Scope
 This statement covers:
-- Software, hardware, installations, workshops, and documentation published under this umbrella (e.g., *Human-Buffer — Consent-Forward Vision Station* (formerly *faceTimes*), *MOARkNOBS-42*, curricula, demos, exhibitions).
+- Software, hardware, installations, workshops, shennanigans, and documentation published under this umbrella (e.g., *Human-Buffer — Consent-Forward Vision Station* (formerly *faceTimes*), *MOARkNOBS-42*, curricula, demos, exhibitions).
 - All interactions with participants, students, collaborators, and audiences in these contexts.

 > **Note:** Specific projects carry addenda with precise data‑flows, risks, and micro‑copy.
-Project ethics **never weaken** any principle here; they may **strengthen** them.
+Project ethics **never weaken** any principle here; they may **strengthen** them as circumstances require.

 ---